ryandward/sgrna_design/README.rst

 ``efetch -db nuccore -format gb -id $GUIDE_TARGET > ${GUIDE_TARGET}.gb && file ${GUIDE_TARGET}.gb | grep -iq ascii && echo "File contains data, continue to next step." || echo "Emtpy file, try efetch step again."``

+NCBI sometimes fails without warning, a failsafe has been built into this step.
+If you see the warning *Emtpy file, try efetch step again.*, just hit the up arrow, and re-run this command.

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------

 Use build_sgrna_library.py to generate a list of sgRNA targets.